Autoimmune Movement Disorder Panel, Serum and CSF

 • Septin 7 has been reported in 0.002% of samples screened.

-• Kelch-like protein 11 (KLHL11) is not included due to intellectual property restrictions.
+• Kelch-like protein 11 (KLHL11) antibody testing is available separately.

 • As testing for newly described antibodies becomes available and their clinical relevance is established, these panels will evolve to reflect these discoveries.